zpok3/Waters-of-Life/README.md

 5. Close the command prompt and a file named **Fallout3_backup.exe** should appear in the game's **Root** folder.

 ## BSA Decompressor
 Decompresses the vanilla BSA files to reduce loading times and stuttering.
-Can also fix certain sound effects not playing.
+Increases the size of the game to about 1.64GB if you decompress directly into the **Data** folder, otherwise it takes up about a 3.38GB if it's in a mod folder in the **Installation location**.
 1. In your **Installation Location**, open the `__bsa decompressor` folder.
 2. Run **FO3 BSA Decompressor.exe**
 3. The **Fallout 3** and **Decompressed Archives** path should be filled by default (Root and Data folder respectively).

 If they aren't, close the program and re-run the game's launcher to generate the required registry key.
   * If you intend to install **Tale of Two Wastelands** or don't want to verify your game files everytime you need to update the list, you can create a folder called `[NoDelete] Decompressed BSAs` in the `mods` folder located your **Installation Location** and redirect the **Decompressed Archives** path to that folder.
-Make sure to enable it once you open Mod Organizer.
+Make sure to enable it in the left pane of whatever profile you would like to use once you open Mod Organizer.
 4. Click **Decompress**, wait for the process to finish, then exit out of the program once finished.

 ## Mod Organizer 2 Setup